mykytatishkin/rebuilt-snake/README.md

-# Fix a broken guide program
+# Fix a broken guide repo
 ## Introduction
 This repository was created and being maintained with almost no knowledge of html/css/js.
 One of us found a guide to start with the basics.
 Instead, we struggled to even run the program, because after following all steps in the guide the browser showed nothing!